Print on demand

 An on-demand book printer at the Internet Archive headquarters in San Francisco, California.
 Two large printers print the pages (left) and the cover (right) and feed them into the rest of the machine for collating and binding.
 Depending on the number of pages, printing may take 5 to 20 minutes.

-Print on demand (POD) is a printing technology and business process in which book copies (or other documents, packaging, or materials) are not printed until the company receives an order, allowing prints in single or small quantities.
-While other industries established the build-to-order business model, POD could only develop after the beginning of digital printing, as it was not economical to print single copies using traditional printing technologies such as letterpress and offset printing.
+Print on demand (POD) is a printing technology and business process in which products are produced only after an order is placed, rather than in advance in bulk.

+While other industries established the build-to-order business model, POD for books and documents could only develop after the beginning of digital printing, as it was not economical to print single copies using traditional printing technologies such as letterpress and offset printing.

-Many traditional small presses have replaced their traditional printing equipment with POD equipment or contracted their printing to POD service providers.
+For apparel and similar physical goods, traditional textile decoration methods such as screen printing require the preparation of a separate screen for each color and design, a lengthy process that must be repeated for each new job.
+Digital textile printing methods such as direct-to-garment printing eliminate this preparation step, allowing designs to be applied to individual items without the equipment changeover required by screen printing.

+POD allows publishers and other businesses to produce standard products such as books, as well as customized products such as apparel, without maintaining an inventory of finished goods in advance.

+As small presses adapt to the loss of key distributors, a growing number are exploring print‑on‑demand and other flexible printing methods to keep titles available without large offset print runs.
 Many academic publishers, including university presses, use POD services to maintain large backlists (lists of older publications); some use POD for all of their publications.
 Larger publishers may use POD in special circumstances, such as reprinting older, out-of-print titles or for test marketing.